IBM/containerization-for-sap-s4hana/README.md

   -g / --logfile-dir <logfile directory>
   ```

   The directory will be created if it does not exist.
-If not
+If `-g` is not
-  specified, directory `./log` is used to store logging
+  specified, directory `./log/` is used to store logging information.
+If
-  information.
-If `-w` is specified, this parameter is ignored.
+  `-w` is specified, parameter `-g` is ignored.

 ## Automated build and deployment

-> :warning: **You have to stop your reference database before starting
+> :warning: **You have to stop the reference database before starting
 > the automated build!**

 - Run